-4. THAT the Directors be generally and unconditionally authorised in accordance with article 5.1 of the Articles to exercise all the powers of the Company to allot Ordinary Shares up to an aggregate par value of £825,532.22; such authority to expire (unless and to the extent previously revoked, varied or renewed by the Company in general meeting) at the conclusion of the next Annual General Meeting of the Company or, if earlier, the date 12 months after the date of passing this resolution; provided that this authority shall allow the Company, before such expiry, to make an offer or enter into an agreement which would or might require Ordinary Shares to be allotted after this authority expires and the Directors may allot such Ordinary Shares in pursuance of such an offer or agreement as if the authority conferred hereby had not expired.
+4. THAT the Directors be generally and unconditionally authorised in accordance with article 5.1 of the Articles to exercise all the powers of the Company to allot Ordinary Shares up to an aggregate par value of £825,532.22; (being equal to 100 per cent of the issued share capital of the Company as at 26 June 2020) such authority to expire (unless and to the extent previously revoked, varied or renewed by the Company in general meeting) at the conclusion of the next Annual General Meeting of the Company to be held in 2021 or, if earlier, the date 15 months after the date of passing this resolution; provided that this authority shall allow the Company, before such expiry, to make an offer or enter into an agreement which would or might require Ordinary Shares to be allotted after this authority expires and the Directors may allot such Ordinary Shares in pursuance of such an offer or agreement as if the authority conferred hereby had not expired.